Tuesday, March 24, 2026

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators improved from +2 to +4 (4 more Bull indicators than Bear indicators), a NEUTRAL indication.
+The daily, bull-bear spread of 50-indicators improved from -14 to -12 (12 more Bear indicators than Bull indicators), a BEARISH indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations continued down, a BEARISH sign.
+The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations turned up – a BULLISH indication.

 BOTTOM LINE